djnavarro/workbch/README.md

   - `set_task()`
   - etc

-To illustrate, suppose we create a new job, called “toxic”:
+To illustrate, suppose we make a new job, called “toxic”:

 ``` r
 set_person("Britney Spears", "britney")